coletted1/DS-4002-Project-3/README.md

 ## Section 1 - Software & Platform

 The main software used for this project includes VS Code with Python.
-We used ...
+We used Python's PyTorch and TensorFlow libraries, an image based system used to build and train models for image based recognition and model optimization.

 Most coding was performed on a Windows machine, with some portions done using a Mac.